Carolina Great Pyrenees Rescue Carolina Great Pyrenees Rescue

 Approved applicants are welcome to bring home the new family member that day or commit to picking up the dog within a few days.
 Many forever families prefer to bring home the Pyr at the beginning of the weekend.

 New owners will sign an adoption contract and pay for their dog upon receipt.
+The NC Dept. of Agriculture requires us to make a photocopy of the photo ID of one adult adopter.
 We accept cash, checks, credit cards, and debit cards.

 We encourage owners to reach out to us should any issue arise.
 We’ve answered many common questions on the “About Pyrs” tab on our web page.
 We also love positive updates.
 Email them to president@carolinapyrrescue.com or post them to our Facebook page.